Russian police arrest protesters at Moscow opposition rally | The China Post

 “They are stealing these elections, they are stealing our future,” said Lyubov Sobol, another candidate who was arrested on Sunday.
 “I will stand and fight until the end.”

-The Economist Intelligence Unit dubbed Russia an “authoritarian” country, ranking it 144 out of 168 countries on its 2018 Democracy Index, below both Cuba and Afghanistan.
+The Economist Intelligence Unit classified Russia as an “authoritarian” country, ranking it 144 out of 168 countries on its 2018 Democracy Index, below both Cuba and Afghanistan.

 Read more: Alexei Navalny: ‘There is no pro-Putin majority’ in Russia